Posted on Leave a comment

 Dear Ginny,

-I have noticed something that really concerns me.
-When I get together with my grown daughter, she binge eats a lot of unhealthy food.
-When she was growing up, she was always on the chubby side, but she dieted a lot and generally kept her weight under control until she hit her thirties.
-Now she is 38 years old and quite heavy, and I think she eats too much.
+I really want to talk to my adult daughter about her weight, which keeps going up.
+When I get together with her, she binge eats a lot of unhealthy food.
+When she was growing up, she was always on the chubby side, but she dieted a lot and generally kept her weight under control until she got to college.
+I always taught her to watch her weight, how to count calories, and tried to model healthy behavior.
+Now she is 28 years old and she’s gained so much weight.
 I see her eating all sorts of foods like cupcakes, chips, soda, and french fries.
-I’m concerned about her health.
-What can I do when I see my grown daughter binge eat?
-Do you think she has binge eating disorder?
+What can I do when I see my grown daughter binge eat like that?
+Can I tell her I’m concerned about her weight?
+Should I ask her if she has binge eating disorder?
+How can I help her lose weight without offending her?

 Signed, Worried Mom